ilmaruduste/grid_congestion_manager/README.md

 ## Who are we, why did we do the project, why is it necessary and how did we do it

-We are four Data Scientist students (Joonas Ariva, Sille Habakukk, Katrin Raigla and Ilmar Uduste) who in the Machine Learning course took on the challenge to visualize and predict grid congestion.
-This is an important task because it can be expected that electrical vehicles are going to be bought more during the next decade.
-Because of that electricity consumption will increase.
-So that all customers who want to charge get the same pleasant experience grid overloads must be predicted and a smart charging model must be implemented.
+We are four Data Science students (Joonas Ariva, Sille Habakukk, Katrin Raigla and Ilmar Uduste) who took on the challenge of visualizing and predictintg grid congestion in our Machine Learning course.
+This is an important task because it can be expected that electrical vehicles (EV) are going to be bought more during the next decade.
+Because of that, electricity consumption will increase and since all customers want to receive the same pleasant EV charging experience, grid overloads must be predicted and a smart charging model must be implemented.

 The task was given to us by Eesti Energia (project owner and our contact person: Kristjan Eljand).
 We predicted grid consumptions on different 24-hour based models and on ARIMA time series.

+<b>The Shiny dashboard that we built to visualize the electricity grid congestion:</b> https://ilmaru.shinyapps.io/dashboard/

+<b>Our presentation (Google Slides link):</b> https://docs.google.com/presentation/d/1Jpxc1xjJAhh_5dK-pYAsiQgWtm7-kd7ii3tlTGXHc4g/edit?usp=sharing

 ___